Employee Skill Assessment: Proven Tools and Methods for Success

 However, it’s not uncommon for companies in other industries (e.g., IT, telecommunication) to use either internal skill tests or external ones (provided online by various institutions) to quickly and objectively assess how well an employee can use a specific tool, software, machinery, etc.

-Modern skill examinations can go beyond the traditional test format, using cutting-edge technology, like AI, to deliver accurate benchmarks for large numbers of people in a short time.
+Modern skill examinations can go beyond the traditional test format.
+For instance, by using cutting-edge technology such as AI, these assessments can deliver accurate benchmarks for large numbers of people in a short time.

 Compliance tests

 Compliance tests are most useful in specific industries, such as finance, insurance, construction, and engineering, among others.
-These types of tests help to evaluate whether employees have the right understanding and ability to follow specific laws, regulations, and policies.
+These types of tests, therefore, help to evaluate whether employees have the right understanding and ability to follow specific laws, regulations, and policies.

-They are very common in high-risk industries, where both (senior) employees and site managers or coordinators are responsible for the safety of others as well as for following current best practices and standards.
+They are common in high-risk industries.
+Both senior employees and site managers are responsible for others’ safety and adhering to best practices and standards.

-The topics or themes of compliance tests can vary from one industry to another, but they usually cover things like workplace safety, financial regulation, data protection, or ethical conduct.
+The topics or themes of compliance tests can vary from one industry to another; however, they usually cover areas such as workplace safety, financial regulation, data protection, or ethical conduct.

 Job simulations